nebojsatasic/task_manager/README.md

 ## Technologies Used

-* Laravel 11 – Backend framework for API development.
+* Laravel 11 – Backend framework for API development
-* SQLite – Lightweight relational database used for data storage.
+* SQLite – Lightweight relational database used for data storage

 ## Endpoints